British & Gurkhas:

 - Amar Singh Thapa now attacked Bushahar State in 1811 A.D.

 - He remained in Rampur up till 1813 A.D. and after that returned back to Arki.

 In 1813 A.D.
 Amar Singh Thapa tried to capture 6 villages of Sirhind (in Punjab), among which 2 villages were under the control of British-Sikhs.
-This led to dispute between Gurkhas & British.
+This led to a dispute between Gurkhas & the British.